JuliaLang/Compat.jl/README.md

 ## Usage

-To use Compat in your Julia package, add the package
+To use Compat in your Julia package, add it as a dependency of your package using the package manager

 ```julia
 pkg> add Compat